How to get rid of a 5 o’clock shadow

 This time, you will want to pull the skin tight again but shave against the direction of growth.

 If you have a dull blade or no shaving cream, do not shave against the grain because this will lead to pain.
-However, it will work nicely when the skin is lubricated and the blade cuts through the hairs nicely.
+However, it will work nicely when the skin is lubricated, and the blade cuts through the hair effortlessly.

 After removing this second layer of cream, rinse your face with warm water.

-Again, a step that many people forget is to splash your face with cold water too after finishing because this will encourage the pores to close.
+Again, a step that many forget is splashing your face with cold water after finishing because this will encourage the pores to close.

 Once again, gently dab your face to remove the excess water.

 As the skin will be a little sensitive, you should avoid any rubbing or wiping motions.